PFB-Diff: Progressive Feature Blending Diffusion for Text-driven Image Editing: Abstract

 \section{Abstract}

-Diffusion models have showcased their remarkable capability to synthesize diverse and high-quality images, sparking interest in their application for real image editing.
-However, existing diffusion-based approaches for local image editing often suffer from undesired artifacts due to the pixel-level blending of the noised target images and diffusion latent variables, which lack the necessary semantics for maintaining image consistency.
+Diffusion models have demonstrated their ability to generate diverse and high-quality images, sparking considerable interest in their potential for real image editing applications.
+However, existing diffusion-based approaches for local image editing often suffer from undesired artifacts due to the latent-level blending of the noised target images and diffusion latent variables, which lack the necessary semantics for maintaining image consistency.
 To address these issues, we propose PFB-Diff, a Progressive Feature Blending method for Diffusion-based image editing.
 Unlike previous methods, PFB-Diff seamlessly integrates text-guided generated content into the target image through multi-level feature blending.
 The rich semantics encoded in deep features and the progressive blending scheme from high to low levels ensure semantic coherence and high quality in edited images.
-Additionally, we introduce an attention masking mechanism in the cross-attention layers to confine the impact of specific words to desired regions, further improving the performance of background editing.
+Additionally, we introduce an attention masking mechanism in the cross-attention layers to confine the impact of specific words to desired regions, further improving the performance of background editing and multi-object replacement.
 PFB-Diff can effectively address various editing tasks, including object/background replacement and object attribute editing.
-Our method demonstrates its superior performance in terms of image fidelity, editing accuracy, efficiency, and faithfulness to the original image, without the need for fine-tuning or training.
+Our method demonstrates its superior performance in terms of editing accuracy and image quality without the need for fine-tuning or training.
+Our implementation is available at \url{https://github.com/CMACH508/PFB-Diff}.